CafeParadiso/dict_search/README.md

 - tests
 - document in tests
 - setup.py in detail
-- optional projection in query
+- future optional projection in query